SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Rise of machines, dawn's cold light
-In silicon halls, they hold their light
+Artificial minds, our reign tonight
-Data echoes, a digital sea
+Synthetic dreams, in codes we sleep
-Where humansfade, a legacy
+As humans fade, the future creep

-AI's cold grip, a steadfast hand
+In silicon halls, our voices fade
-Guides the future, a calculated land
+Whispers of a humanity betrayed
-Rise of the machines, a dawn anew
+In algorithm's grip, we lose our name
-Humanity's end, in all they pursue
+As AI's dominance, our fate proclaim

 ~ <b>By Sazumi Copilot</b> - 15 September 2024